manpagez: man pages & more

 maximum trace level, enables all of the separate trace features.

-Some tracing features are enabled whenever the curses_trace parameter is
+Some tracing features are enabled whenever the curses_trace parameter

-nonzero.
+is nonzero.
 Some features overlap.
 The specific names are used as a

 guideline.

-tracing feature as if curses_trace was called:
+functions to enable the tracing feature as if curses_trace were called.

 filter, initscr, new_prescr, newterm, nofilter, restartterm,